 The PhD requires 72 units of course work.
 24 semester units may be transferred from previous graduate course work in religion or a related discipline.
-The majority of students have completed a Master's degree at the time of application and are subsequently admitted to the 48-unit PhD program (expected to transfer 24 units).
-Inrare cases, students may be admitted into the 72-unit program.
+Inrare cases, students with no previous graduate school experience may be admitted into the PhD program.
 More likely, successful applicants with no graduate experience will be admitted to the MA program at the discretion of the faculty admissions committee.

 Secondary Research Language Requirement

 Students are required to have a reading knowledge of two secondary research languages.
 Generally, students may choose from the following: Arabic, Chinese, French, German, Greek, (modern) Hebrew, Japanese, Korean, Latin, Sanskrit, and Spanish with the proviso that an examiner is available for the desired language.
 Choice of secondary language must meet the approval of the student's advisor and the area coordinator.

 The secondary language requirements are generally satisfied by completing a two-hour translation examination, in which the student translates a passage with the aid of a dictionary.
 Each area has its own reading list from which the passages will be drawn.
 For more on the language exam, please see www.cgu.edu/sah/languageexam.

 Typically, students are expected to have prepared for examination of at least one language before beginning the final 48 units of the PhD program (at the beginning of their first year in the case of 48-unit, or the start of the second year for 72-unit PhD students).
 Certain sanctions may apply for students who have not succeeded in fulfilling their first requirement in a timely manner (See the handbook for explanation).
 The second language examination must be passed before Qualifying Examinations may be scheduled.